designmynight/designmynight-developers/site/content/epos-crm-integrations/Kobas-EPOS-Integration/index.md

 The purpose of the integration between Collins and EPOS is to be able to push the details of bookings and their associated deposits to the Kobas Epos system.

+Collins will push valid bookings to the EPOS as soon as they are created in Collins.

 **The integration can be set to:**

 * Only bookings with deposits: If set, only bookings with deposits will be sent to the EPOS.
 Otherwise, we can push all bookings to your tills.

-* Push bookings ASAP: Collins will push valid bookings to the EPOS as soon as they are created in Collins.

 **Bookings will be sent to the Kobas Reservations with the following details:**